Get

 The best way to get the right guard dog is to adopt one that has been trained from a young age.
 Many places will sell dogs that have already undergone training.
 They will then work with you and your family to ensure you are not only compatible with the dog, but you know how to handle them properly.

 You can also choose to have your dog professionally trained.
-Research professional dog trainers in your local area that specialize in guard dog or personal protection training and reach out to inquire about what all the training entails.
+Research professional dog trainers in your local area who specialize in guard dog training or personal protection training and reach out to inquire about what it entails.

 dog and trainer